bali-blockchain/MM/img/README.md

 ]

 Mempool [
+    implies All Nodes must sync

+    All nodes will receive
+    Transmitted, or Submitted
+   "Transaction cipher data"

-    only Bob can Mine
+    only Bob can Mine what's his
-    only Bob can unlock
+    only Bob can unlock his packet
-    unlock state variables
+    unlock cipher state variables
 ]

 The Proper Correct Way